Mary Peltola beats Sarah Palin to become the first Native Alaskan congresswoman

 The Democrat’s victory comes despite the fact Republicans’ aggressive “Rank the Red” campaign to ensure that Republican voters ranked Mr Begich and Ms Palin as their top-two choices.

-Ms Palin will serve the duration of Mr Young’s term until January and then will also have to run for a full term against Ms Peltola and Mr Begich, along with Libertarian candidate Chris Bye after fellow Republican Tara Sweeney ended her campaign.
+Ms Peltola will serve the duration of Mr Young’s term until January and then will also have to run for a full term against Ms Palin and Nick Begich, along with Libertarian candidate Chris Bye after fellow Republican Tara Sweeney ended her campaign.

+Ms Palin hit the national stage in 2008 when Republican presidential candidate John McCain made her his surprise pick as vice-presidential candidate – the first Republican woman chosen for the role.

+She had served as mayor of Wasilla before being elected governor in 2006.

 Register for free to continue reading